wsfreund/decoder-generative-models/README.md

   Dumoulin, and Aaron Courville.
 "Improved Training of Wasserstein GANs."
   Advances in Neural Information Processing Systems, March 31, 2017, 5768–78. http://arxiv.org/abs/1704.00028.
+- Autoencoder with support to multiple feature types.
+Autoencoder loss may be masked to avoid correcting gradients to specific features.
+I.e. imputed data.

 # License and warranty